isomerpages/seab-corp/_issue-1-2025-seablink/SEAB's Journey with eExaminations: Updates for 2024.md

 ---
 title: "SEAB's Journey with eExaminations: Updates for 2024"
 permalink: /seab-link-issue-1-2025/journey-with-eexaminations-updates-for-2024/
-variant: markdown
+variant: tiptap
 description: ""
 ---
 <p>Digital literacy has been integrated into teaching and learning to prepare
-our students for &nbsp;future work.
+our students for future work.
 Taking alignment with this, e-Examinations was introduced in 2013 to provide students with a more relevant, authentic and engaging assessment experience. e-Examinations also offer personalisation and assess skills and knowledge that traditional pen-and-paper methods